-AMD and Radeon are trademarks of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel.
-Arc.
-Core.
-Thunderbolt, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-NVIDIA, GeForce RTX, and RTX are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
-USB4, USB Type-C, USB-C, and the 5 Gbps, 10 Gbps, and 20 Gbps port logos are trademarks or registered trademarks of USB Implementers Forum.
+AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license, Intel, Core, Thunderbolt, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries, USB4, USB Type-C. USB-C, and the USB 5 Gbps, USB 10 Gbps, and USB 20 Gbps port logos are registered trademarks of USB Implementers Forum.
 DisplayPort and the DisplayPort logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.
-Wi-Fi is a registered trademark of Wi-Fi Alliance.
+Miracast and Wi-Fi are registered trademarks of Wi-Fi Alliance.